Personal-scale Web scraping for fun and profit

 But just as importantly, you save intangibles: time and effort.
 (To a point.
 If you execute well.)
 You know what my job "search" process looks like right now?
 It doesn't look like poring through [TARGET SITE].
 It looks like telling a bot to do that, while I go play a video game (Haiku the Robot, as of this writing) until it's done, and then go through all of its results once I've got them in a single text file with enough metadata to reasonably filter through.
 It's less personally draining, it's not burying me in a mountain of browser tabs, and I'm getting outreach done at more volume because I'm not spending an extensive amount of time finding better-quality matches.
 And this is with just the crawler -- everything else I'm building around it (like cover letter generation) is still skeletal, and these gains in productivity are purely from doing a ctrl+F through some JSON.
 Never mind the organization that comes from skipping the easy-apply holes, using direct links, and then having every piece of outreach live somewhere in my email.
 And while it's not currently set up for this, it also gives me enough detail on each result to filter out duplicates, by checking new results against existing metadata.
 (Again, not naming names, but the kinds of classified sites where I've found everything from most of my apartments to my favorite bass would be examples of where this might matter.)
 I can even link back to this writeup (and have been) to show off to those same prospective employers how I built the tools I used to find them.

 Speaking from my prior tech support life, when I was working the hardest it was often because I didn't have proper systems set up.
 That they were arcane, or brittle, or inconsistent across sites, or even just excessively manual -- regardless of whether or not that was within my control.
 (And eventually it was, specifically because I got familiar enough with the workings of these systems to be able to reasonably pitch things like hardware purchases.)
-And most of what enabled me to scale my work up in that job was finding the and removing the causes of those problems, whether that was unifying hardware configs across locations or writing repair manuals once there was a consistent enough foundation to do that.
+And most of what enabled me to scale my work up in that job was finding and removing the causes of those problems, whether that was unifying hardware configs across locations or writing repair manuals once there was a consistent enough foundation to do that.
 And it made my life easier, because that's what the effective use of technology is ultimately supposed to do.

 It's supposed to enable you to work less hard.